 MEET THE ARTIST

-decided I did not want to be a teacher so I moved to Queensland where I was mentored by Raina Ham.
+I made my first jewellery in high school, I was very lucky in that we had fabulous art teachers who allowed us to explore many mediums, there was not an official jewellery class but we were able to follow our interests.
+I went on to start a BA in Visual Art at Melbourne University.
+I completed two years but decided I did not want to be a teacher so I moved to Queensland where I was mentored by Raina Ham.
 Raina helped me get myself set up with tools etc and for a while I had a market stall and got involved with a community art group in Maleny to showcase and sell our work.
 I found it very hard to make a living and so for many years I made jewellery on the side whilst working as a cook, gardener, house cleaner and later on in health food shops and ironically as a teacher.
 It wasn’t until my first trip to Yowah to set opal, in 2008, that I became a full time silver and goldsmith.

-a lot of beading, I had my own 8 week beading course I taught at Community centres and Tafe around Melbourne.
+My primary obsession as a goldsmith is with opal.
+I first discovered Queensland boulder opal on a trip around Australia with my daughter in a Kombi.
+Whilst free camping on the Paroo at Eulo I met Garry Berghopher at the Eulo stores and he put me to work setting some of his opal.
+My life has never been the same!
+Prior to this I used to do a lot of beading, I had my own 8 week beading course I taught at Community centres and Tafes around Melbourne.
 Once I discovered opal I stopped beading and concentrated on setting all those amazing works of art from under the ground.
-Each winter since that first trip I satisfy my itchy feet by going to the opal fields in Yowah, Koroit and White Cliffs to set opal for the tourists, miners, locals - anyone and everyone!
+Each winter for five years after that first trip I satisfied my itchy feet by going to the opal fields in Yowah, Koroit and White Cliffs to set opal for the tourists, miners, locals - anyone and everyone!